clovis1122/nextjs-starter-blog/README.md

-# A statically generated blog example using Next.js and Markdown
+# A statically generated blog example using Plasmic, Next.js and Markdown

 This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using Markdown files as the data source.